 GNMA Bonds: A Diversification Tool for Uncertain Times

-• What are GNMAs: GNMA bonds are privately issued mortgage-backed securities that enjoy the full faith and credit of the U.S. government, offering diversification benefits compared with other short-term investment instruments and attractive yields relative to Treasury bonds.
+GNMA bonds are privately issued mortgage-backed securities that are explicitly guaranteed by the U.S. government, offering diversification benefits and attractive yields relative to Treasury bonds.

-• An anchor during market shocks: Historically, GNMA bonds have outperformed when equities and credit securities decline, helping to generate positive returns through bear markets.
+Historically, GNMA bonds have outperformed when equities and credit securities decline, helping to generate positive portfolio returns through bear markets.

-• Why GNMAs now: Soaring mortgage rates have massively reduced prepayment risk, creating what we believe is one of the most compelling entry points for GNMA bonds in more than 20 years.
+Soaring mortgage rates have massively reduced prepayment risk, creating a more compelling entry point for GNMA bonds relative to the previous decade.

 What are GNMAs?

 GNMA bonds are any privately issued mortgage-backed securities guaranteed by the Government National Mortgage Association (GNMA, also known as “Ginnie Mae”) to have timely repayment of principal and interest.
 GNMA is a wholly owned government agency established in 1968 to guarantee mortgage-backed securities for single-family and multi-family loans insured by various government agencies.
-GNMA bonds are the only mortgage-backed securities that enjoy the full faith and credit of the United States government.
+GNMA bonds are the only mortgage-backed securities that are explicitly guaranteed by the United States government.

 Exhibit 1.
 GNMAs offer attractive yields over Treasuries